 There are two distinct types of trams, the historic "Remodelado" trams or the modern Siemens "Articulado" trams.

 The Remodelado trams are the quaint yellow trams that rattle and screech through the narrow streets of Lisbon.
 The most scenic route is the E28, which passes through much of the historic centre, and is often a highlight of the city.

 The distinctive yellow Remodelado trams

-The Articulado trams provide a higher passenger capacity but are confined to the flat sections of the city and only operate along the E15 route, which connects central Lisbon to the Belem district.
-Belem is a popular tourist district, with many outstanding attractions and historic monuments, and the E15 tram is the best method to travel to Belem.
+The Articulado trams provide a higher passenger capacity but are confined to the flat sections of the city, and only operate along the E15, which connects central Lisbon to the Belem district.
+Belem is a popular tourist district, with many outstanding attractions and historical monuments, and the E15 tram is the best method to travel to Belem.